-Immersion language instruction means learning language all day, every day - in class and out of class, in formal and informal settings.
+Immersion language instruction means learning language all day, every day - in class and out of class, in formal and informal, structured and unstructured settings.
 Even at meal times and in evening activities, Collegetown Prep staff are still teaching, and students are always learning in what we call a learning community where living the language is the motto!

 This is supported by a staff to student ratio of 1:4, providing each student with lots of opportunities to speak with native speakers of English, from different backgrounds and with different interests all day long.